LandRegistry/govuk-frontend-flask/README.md

 ### Content Security Policy

-A strict default [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) is set using [Flask Talisman](https://github.com/GoogleCloudPlatform/flask-talisman) to mitigate [Cross Site Scripting](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss) (XSS) and packet sniffing attacks.
+A strict default [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) is set to mitigate [Cross Site Scripting](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss) (XSS) and packet sniffing attacks.
 This prevents loading any resources that are not in the same domain as the application.

 ### Response compression